 |Step 1 – DSC||Around Rs.
 1500-2000 for 2 partners(varies depending on the agency)|

 |Step 2 – DIN||Rs.
 1000 for 2 partners|

 |Step 3 – Name Reservation||Rs.
 200|

-LLP formation starting from obtaining DSC to Filing Form 3 takes approximately 15 days subject to availability of all the documents.
+LLP formation starting from obtaining DSC to Filing Form 3 takes approximately 10 days, subject to departmental approval and revert from the respective department.

 Let our experts manage your taxes and business compliances, while you do what you do best!
 For more information on documents required for partnership registration click here.